BrixtinW/CS_260/README.md

 ### **Technologies**
 I will implement the following technologies:
-- **HTML** - Three HTML pages for hosting a game, joining a game, and voting on the Odd-One-Out.
+- **HTML** - Four HTML pages for hosting a game, joining a game, and voting on the Odd-One-Out.
 - **CSS** - Intuitive game display that fits well on mobile devices, featuring a game instructions tab, voting buttons, and a "secret word card".
 - **JavaScript** - Manages players' votes and creates game rooms.
 - **Service** - Backend structure that helps in handling "secret word" choices, voting status, voting verdict, player status, and authentification.